Will the Thunder cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Additional Thunder Insights & Trends

-- When Oklahoma City totals more than 110.8 points, it is 7-0 against the spread and 6-1 overall.
+- Oklahoma City has a 7-0 record against the spread and a 6-1 record overall when scoring more than 112.1 points.

 Bet on this or any NBA matchup at BetMGM